mvonballmo/CSharpHandbook/documentation/examples.md

   /// The values with which to seed the random generator; cannot be <c>null</c>.
   /// </param>
   void FillWithRandomText(IRandomGenerator generator, string seedValues);
-* For methods that return a Boolean value, use the following form:
+* For methods that return a `bool`, use the following form:
   ```csharp
   /// <summary>
   /// Gets a value indicating whether the value of the given <paramref name="prop"/>